SDM-TIB/KGC-Demo/README.md

 Pubby is configured with the reserved domain (https://research.tib.eu/covid-19).

 This [Video](https://drive.google.com/file/d/1NkCe-YVNLWVkTS7GkbCTZ5Z1j_Vrhexe/view?usp=sharing
-) provides a general overview for how to run the pipeline or configure it for your own KG.
+) provides a general overview of how to run the pipeline or configure it for your own KG.

 # Pipeline Creation